JEFworks-Lab/veloviz/docs/merfish.md

 signal to be progression throught the cell-cycle.
 We will compare the VeloViz embedding to simply using the first two principal components.
 We will also compare the results we get when we restrict the input genes.
-The data used for this example is available with the VeloViz package and was initially obtained from the Xia et. al., *PNAS*, 2019.
+The data used for this example was initially obtained from the Xia et. al., *PNAS*, 2019.
+An R object containing the preprocessed example data is available at [Zenodo](https://doi.org/10.5281/zenodo.4632471)

 Load data
 ---------